A Parameter-Space Study of Carbon-Oxygen White Dwarf Mergers: Conclusion

 We thank Pablo Lor\'{e}n-Aguilar, Enrique Garc\'{i}a-Berro, Stuart Sim, Enrico Ramirez-Ruiz, Marius Dan, James Guillochon, Evan Scannapieco, Cody Raskin and Ken Shen for insight into their simulations and useful discussion on the physics of mergers and post-merger evolution.
-We are grateful to Bill Paxton and the MESA team for creating MESA and making it modular, as well as to Frank Timmes for creating the Helmholtz equation of state, and assisting us with its implementation in Gasoline.
+We are grateful to Frank Timmes for creating the Helmholtz equation of state, and assisting us with its implementation in Gasoline, as well as to Bill Paxton and the MESA team for creating MESA and making it modular.
 This work made extensive use of NASA's ADS and was supported by the Vanier and Discovery grants of Canada's Natural Sciences and Engineering Research Council (NSERC).